fhir-fi/finnish-base-profiles/input/pagecontent/StructureDefinition-fi-base-patient-intro.md

 ### Patient identifier

-Patient indentifier has two basic use codes: Official and Temp.
-Official identifier, aka the personal identifier code (PIC), shall follow the guidelines implemented by Finnish agency [Digital And Population Data Services Agency](https://dvv.fi/en/personal-identity-code).
+Patient indentifier has two basic uses in Finnish healthcare: Official and Temporary.
+Official identifier, aka the personal identifier code (PIC), is granted and handled by [Digital And Population Data Services Agency](https://dvv.fi/en/personal-identity-code).
+Temporary identifier is defined by Kanta Services ([Temporary identifier](https://www.kanta.fi/en/system-developers/test-etiquette#:~:text=various%20Kanta%20Services.-,Temporary%20identifier,-Temporary%20identifiers%20are)).
+In addition Kanta also defines set of [test identity codes](https://www.kanta.fi/en/system-developers/test-etiquette#:~:text=events%20is%20forbidden.-,Test%20ID%20and%20other%20identification%20data,-Only%20900%2Dseries) which are being used in many healthcare systems regardless of Kanta integration.

+Other identifiers could also be used to identify the patient.
+These indentifiers are usually system spesific and not necessarily used in other circumstances.
+Nevertheless it would be appropriate to distinguish these identifiers properly from each other.

 ### Use of non-disclosure information

-Finnish citizens that have requested name and address protection ([Non-disclosure for personal safety](https://dvv.fi/en/non-disclosure-for-personal-safety)) should be labeled with the security label as follows:
+Finnish citizens that have requested name and address protection ([Non-disclosure for personal safety](https://dvv.fi/en/non-disclosure-for-personal-safety)) are labeled with the security label.
+The preferred way to do this is shown below.

  ```
  <Patient xmlns="http://hl7.org/fhir">